farhanatsani/RedisCacheExample/README.md

-# Redis Cache and Liquibase Example
+# Spring Boot Redis Cache and Liquibase Example

 This repository is about using Redis cache on Spring Boot.
 There are separated example of using Redis, first of all i'm  using @Cacheable, @CachePut.
 The other one is using Redis template.